 Alpacas, racing cars and bat walks will keep everyone entertained on this active short break for families.
-It’s close to London and can be done over 2 or 3 days.
+It’s close to London and can be done over two or three days.

-Young petrolheads, future Attenboroughs and mini eco warriors – every member of the family will be thrilled with this adventurous weekend break near London.
+Young petrol heads, future Attenboroughs and mini eco warriors – every member of the family will be thrilled with this adventurous weekend break.
 There’s plenty to keep everyone busy, well-fed and falling into bed tired and happy at the end of the day.

-Some of the activities suggested here are most suited to pre-teens and teenagers, but the itinerary is easily adapted for younger members of the family.
-You’ll need a car, too.
+Some of the activities suggested here are more suited to pre-teens and teenagers, but the itinerary is easily adapted for younger members of the family.
+You’ll most likely need a car, too.

 Lunch: There are plenty of child-friendly options on the menu at Riverside Tea Room, Eynsford, from crustless sandwiches to American pancakes with streaky bacon and maple syrup.
 The coffee’s good, too.

 Dinner: Dine at your Brands Hatch accommodation or tuck into a rack of lamb, king prawn, crab and chorizo linguine or a wagyu burger at The Plough Inn, Eynsford.
 There are extensive children’s and vegan menus too.
-Near Bore Place, The Greyhound, Charcott is both cosy and fresh with a wood-burning stove, great food and a lively atmosphere.
+If you stay the night further away, near Bore Place, The Greyhound, Charcott is both cosy and fresh with a wood-burning stove, great food and a lively atmosphere.

-Stay: If you can’t bear to leave Eagle Heights, book one of their new geo-domes and sleep over.
-Mercure Dartford Brands Hatch Hotel & Spa has family double rooms and a motorsport-themed bar overlooking the Brands Hatch racing circuit.
+Stay: Mercure Dartford Brands Hatch Hotel & Spa has family double rooms and a motorsport-themed bar overlooking the Brands Hatch racing circuit.
 Set in an historic country house, Brandshatch Place Hotel & Spa has a spa and 5 hectares (12 acres) of gardens to explore.

 Breakfast: Fill up for the busy day ahead at your accommodation.
-If you’re staying at Bore Place you can stock up on fresh local breakfast produce at Falconhurst Farm Shop, Mark Beech, or drive to Kingdom, Penshurst – their walnut granola, vegan waffles or bacon and eggs benedict should see you through, and there’s a nourishing children’s breakfast menu.
+If you’re staying at Bore Place you can stock up on fresh local breakfast produce at Falconhurst Farm Shop, Mark Beech, or drive to The Tulip Tree Tea Rooms, Chiddingstone for soft, chewy breakfast sandwiches served in a converted coach house and flower-filled courtyard.

 Morning: Reconnect with nature and with each other at Bore Place, a working organic farm with a commitment to sustainability.
 The packed events, courses and activities calendar has something for all ages and abilities, from bat walks, basketry and spoon whittling to astronomy, hiking trails and Countrybike hire.
 Take advantage of the chance to see working renewable energy installations and learn about low-carbon living while you’re here, too.

-Lunch: The 5 mile (8km) return walk from Bore Place to family-friendly pub The Little Brown Jug, Chiddingstone Causeway should take you around 2 hours 30 minutes.
-A superfood salad, homemade steak burger or local sausages and mash helps to break up the hike!
+Lunch: The 8km (5 mile) return walk from Bore Place to family-friendly pub The Little Brown Jug, Chiddingstone Causeway should take you around two and a half hours.
+A superfood salad, homemade steak burger or local sausages and mash helps to break up the hike.

 Dinner: Round off the day with dinner back at your accommodation, or in one of the many local country pubs.

-After breakfast, drive back to London via Swanley Park, 24 hectares (60 acres) of outdoor space filled with all sorts of different ways for kids to let off steam!
-On warm days, head to the boating lake or paddling pool and watersplash area.
+After breakfast, drive back to London via Swanley Park, 24 hectares (60 acres) of outdoor space filled with all sorts of different ways for kids to let off steam.
+On warm days, head to the boating lake or paddling pool and brand new watersplash area, or take in the view from your seat on the miniature railway.
 The play area has a zip wire, and there’s a bouncy castle zone, dino karts, mini golf and tree trek, too.

 Opening times of the various attractions mentioned in this family weekend break near London vary throughout the year.
 Please check individual attractions’ websites before you visit.
 Always check availability and book ahead for tours.